Frequently Asked Questions

 Q: What is the cancellation policy?

 A: Sessions are generally scheduled for 50 minutes.
 The appointment is reserved for you.
 If you fail to come to your appointment or you give less than a 24-hour notice, you will be charged a late cancellation or missed appointments fee of $65.
 Subsequent late cancellations or missed appointments will be charged at the full session rate of $125 for individuals/ couples or $150 for families.
 Any outstanding balances must be paid prior to scheduling your next session.
-After two consecutive absences, your therapist may, at their discretion, refer you to another counselor if the client is non-compliant with the treatment process agreed upon in prior sessions.
+After two consecutive absences, your therapist may, at their discretion, refer you to another counselor if it is observed that you are no longer compliant with the treatment process agreed upon in prior sessions.